 Types of Insulation

-Not all insulation is created equal, and understanding the different types is crucial to making an informed decision for your specific needs.
+Not all insulation is the same.
+It’s important to know about the different kinds so you can pick the best one for your home.
 Here are some of the most common types of insulation:

 - Fiberglass Insulation